Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Introduction

-The fatal flaw is manifest when treating \eqref{Walecka_Lagrangian} as a QFT beyond tree level.
-Inclusion of 1-loop quantum corrections will strongly renormalize the values of the constants $m^N$, $g_\sigma$, $m_\sigma^2$, $g_\omega$, and $m_\omega^2$, and induce higher-order operators in the scalar -- $\sim \sigma^6$, $\sigma^{32}$, $\sigma^{784}$, {\it etc.} -- with coefficients that depend on those renormalized parameters.
-We can probably re-fit (e.g. via Coleman-Weinberg) the 1-loop $\sigma^n$ operators to symmetric nuclear matter, including nuclear surface terms and compressibility, which now also depend on those new higher-power $\sigma$ interactions.
-Next include 2-loop strong-interactions and re-fit.
-Because these are strong hadronic interactions, 2-loop effects will be just as large as 1-loop effects, and cannot be truncated.
-Include 3,4,5, {\it etc.} quantum loops (which are all required in any QFT of strong hadronic interactions) and re-fit at each order.
-Not only is such a program impossible in practice, but all the nuclear predictive power of the Walecka model has been completely lost!
+Despite their successes, such topological soliton models suffer from the flaw that higher loop corrections do not necessarily decrease in size and importance which can significantly renormalize the parameters at each order.
+This was first demonstrated by Furnstahl et al. \cite{Furnstahl1989.321} for the Walecka model in the two-loop case.
+(See also the discussion in \cite{Furnstahl1997.446}.)

-This paper cures those problems, and resurrects nuclear liquids as a good starting point toward understanding the properties of bound nuclear matter (with $Z$ and $N$ both even) by strict compliance with the requirements of \chiPTtw\! effective field theory of protons, neutrons and pions.
-The static chiral nucleon liquids (\SchiNL) studied below are true solutions to semi-classical \chiPTtw\!, and have all of the semi-classical symmetries of spontaneously broken \chiPTtw ~ found in Appendix \ref{app:chiptLagrangian}: they include renormalized all-loop-orders analytic quantum corrections; they obey all CVC and PCAC Ward identities; they are dependent on just a few experimentally measurable chiral coefficients; and, by the symmetries of spontaneously broken $SU(2){\chi PT}$, they restore (cf. Appendix A) theoretical predictive power over heavy nuclides.
+This paper cures those problems, and resurrects nuclear liquids as a good starting point toward understanding the properties of bound nuclear matter (with $Z$ and $N$ both even) by strict compliance with the requirements of \chiPTtwb effective field theory of protons, neutrons and pions.
+The static chiral nucleon liquids (\SchiNL) studied below are true solutions to semi-classical \chiPTtwb, and have all of the semi-classical symmetries of spontaneously broken \chiPTtwb found in Appendix \ref{app:chiptLagrangian}: they obey all CVC and PCAC Ward identities; they are dependent on just a few experimentally measurable chiral coefficients; and, by the symmetries of spontaneously broken \chiPTtw, they restore (cf. Appendix A) theoretical predictive power over heavy nuclides.